moby/moby/docs/sources/reference/run.md

 ## Network settings

     --dns=[]         : Set custom dns servers for the container --net="bridge"   : Set the Network mode for the container 'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
                                   'container:<name|id>': reuses another container network stack
-                                 'host': use the host network stack inside the container --add-host=""   : Add a line to /etc/hosts (host:IP)
+                                  'host': use the host network stack inside the container --add-host=""    : Add a line to /etc/hosts (host:IP) --mac-address="" : Sets the container's ethernet device's mac address

 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable networking